 Omega 3 Fatty Acids

-Brown trout provides 1.04 grams of omega-3 and rainbow trout 0.79 grams per four ounces raw.
-Brown trout contains approximately 32% more which leads to the question, why does omega-3 fatty acids matter so much?
+Brown trout provides 1.04 grams per four ounces raw.
+They contain approximately 32% more which leads to the question, why does omega-3 fatty acids matter so much?

 It’s because omega-3 fatty acids are heart healthy and help keep arteries healthy.
 The omega-3s in brown trout may help with the following: